PactInteractive/image-downloader/README.md

 - Updated Zepto.js to 1.2.0

 ## 2.4.0
-- Added an option for renaming files before downloading
+- Added an option to rename downloaded files

 ## 2.3.0
-- Added support for BMP, SVG, and WebP images
+- Added support for .bmp, .svg, and .webp images
 - Added support for relative URLs
-- Improved popup loading speed by searching through less elements
+- Improved popup loading speed by searching through fewer elements
 - Replaced deprecated `chrome.extension` calls with `chrome.runtime`

 ## 2.2.0
 - Removed the unnecessary permission to access tabs
-- Removed the donation prompt due to complains from some users that it doesn't disappear after the first time as it should; now, the options page will be opened on first install instead
+- Removed the donation prompt due to issues with it not disappearing after the first time as it should; now, the options page will be opened on first install instead
 - Save the value of the URL filter
 - Another attempt to fix some sizing issues

 ## 2.1.0
-- Added image width / height filters
+- Added image width / height slider filters
 - Added a one-time reset of all settings due to some people having sizing issues
 - Removed the sort by URL option

 ## 2.0.0
-- Added the ability to save the files to a subfolder
+- Added the ability to save downloaded files to a subfolder
 - Utilized the Google Chrome downloads API
 - Implemented a cleaner, grid-based design
 - Clicking on an image URL textbox will now automatically select the text so users can copy it